 1. Keep Monetary Compensation Simple

-- 74% of companies with low complexity plans achieve the desired turnover rate vs. 63% of companies with a high complexity plan
+- 72% of companies with low complexity plans achieve the desired turnover rate (of 15% or less) vs. 66% of companies with a high complexity plan

-This is only one of the ways overly complicated plans are hurting you.
-Incentive compensation is put in place in order to maximize rep performance, but convoluted plans lead to throwing away money that’s actually supposed to grow your company.
+In fact, there are several benefits beyond lower sales rep attrition that come with less-complex compensation plans.
+Incentive compensation is put in place in order to maximize rep performance, but convoluted plans throw away money that’s meant to grow your company.
 The lesson?
 Keep your plans simple if you want monetary compensation to be an effective sales reward.
-Past studies have shown the optimal set of measures for a plan is no more than three.
+In fact, studies show the optimal set of measures for a plan is no more than three.

 2. Keep Rep Psychology in Mind

-Leveraging incentives to maximize rep performance is more than dangling a collection of carrots in front of your reps.
+Leveraging incentives to maximize rep performance is more than dangling carrots in front of your reps.
 The effective implementation of sales rewards is a behavioral science.
-This means considering the psychology of reps as you decide on the possible rewards you will implement.
+This means considering the psychology behind why incentives work as you decide on the possible sales rewards you will implement.

-- Risk and Reward: Is this worth it?
+Ask yourself this: Is this worth it?
 Whenever presented with rewards, your reps instantly weigh the perceived value of the reward relative to the effort needed to attain this goal.
 Fail to balance this line and you’ll set objectives that are too easy or so difficult that only a few salespeople will waste their time.
-The rule of thumb: rewards should be desirable and goals should be attainable.
+The rule of thumb: rewards should be desirable and goals should be realistic and attainable.

-Eventually many fell off, high-performers showed a 6-8% drop in productivity, and overall cost the plant $1500 a month.
+Eventually many employees fell off, high-performers showed a 6 to 8 percent drop in productivity, and overall it cost the plant $1,500 a month.
 The problem?
 The researchers propose that this incentive program did not work because instead of rewarding high performance, it awarded fulfilling basic job expectations.